Student Leaders – How to Get Started

 3. PREPARE & PRACTICE

 - Register my P7 Club – Once your club is approved, be sure to get it on the map by registering your club here.
-We will send you a welcome package and follow up with you to provide any support you need along the way.
+We will provide any support you need along the way.

 - Prepare for Your First Meeting – There are many ways to lead a Bible Club meeting.
 Here are some tips to get you started!